linroger/Finance-Notes-and-Marginalia/Course Notes/HBR Notes/Oaktree and the Restructuring of CIT Group.md

 ---
 cssclasses:
 - academia
 Owner: RRoger Lin
 title: Oaktree and the Restructuring of CIT Group
 tags:
+- abs
 - bankruptcy
+- basis-swap
+- bond
+- bps
+- capital-structure
 - commercial_lender
+- debt-equity
+- defi
+- distressed
+- duration
+- equity
+- financial-crisis
 - financial_crisis
+- floor
+- interest-rate
+- leverage-ratio
+- libor
+- liquidity
+- option
+- put
 - restructuring
+- subprime
+- swap
 - unsecured_debt
 aliases:
 - CIT Group
 - Oaktree Capital
 - Restructuring Case Study
 key_concepts:
 - Asset-based lending
+- Basis swap mechanics
+- Convexity adjustment
+- Cross-currency basis
+- Currency swap structure
+- DV01 calculation
+- Derivative securities
+- Duration measurement
 - Financial institution characteristics
+- Financial risk management
+- Fixed vs floating leg
 - Government debt guarantee
+- Hedging with bonds
+- Interest rate sensitivity
+- Interest rate swap pricing
 - Liquidity crisis
+- Modified duration calculation
+- Portfolio immunization
+- Portfolio optimization
+- Present value of swaps
+- Price-yield relationship
+- Quantitative financial analysis
+- Risk assessment and mitigation
+- Swap curve construction
+- Swaption valuation
 - Unsecured debt bonds
 ---

 # Oaktree and the Restructuring of CIT Group
 HBR Case Study- Oaktree

 **Part 1 - Introduction and Overview**

 As the co-founder of Oaktree Capital Management.md),  I have decades of experience investing in Primer on Distressed Investing | distressed debt]] and guiding companies through restructurings.
 In this case,  CIT Group,  a major commercial lender,  was facing a severe liquidity crisis in 2009 due to the financial crisis and recession.
-My team at Oaktree had acquired a substantial position in CIT's unsecured debt bonds,  believing CIT's assets would allow for good recovery in a restructuring.
+My team $\$a_t$$ Oaktree had acquired a substantial position in CIT's unsecured debt bonds,  believing CIT's assets would allow for good recovery in a restructuring.

 CIT was denied access to a government debt guarantee program,  putting them on the brink of bankruptcy.
 As one of CIT's largest creditors,  Oaktree joined a group providing a $3 billion rescue loan to buy time for CIT to develop a restructuring plan.
 I will analyze this situation in depth,  explaining the financial ratios,  and walking through Oaktree's investment process and the choices facing CIT.
 The analysis will be broken into 10 parts.

 **Part 2 - Analysis of CIT's Financial Statements and Key Ratios**

-Let's start by looking at CIT's financial statements and calculating some key financial ratios to assess their financial health:
+Let's start by looking $\$a_t$$ CIT's financial statements and calculating some key financial ratios to assess their financial health:

 - **Profitability Ratios**
 	- Return on Assets (ROA) = Net Income / Average Total Assets